Tales of Dunk and Egg: The Hedge Knight

-Plot
+Later, a rueful Maekar approaches Dunk with a proposition.
+Realizing that Aegon needs a mentor if he is to become a better man than Aerion, he wants Dunk to continue training the boy at Summerhall, the Targaryens' palace.
+Dunk argues that the boy needs to experience life outside the palace, and Maekar agrees.
+Dunk, with Egg as his squire, sets out on a life of adventure.

+The Sworn Sword

 The story begins in the Reach with Duncan the Tall sworn to Ser Eustace Osgrey of Standfast, and illuminates several aspects of the feudal system of Westeros.
 A series of flashbacks narrated by Ser Eustace relate the events of the Blackfyre Rebellion and its conclusion at the Battle of the Redgrass Field.

-At the fort of Standfast, Dunk and Ser Eustace's other sworn sword, Ser Bennis the Brown, discover that a dam has been built across the local stream, by peasants in service to Lady Rohanne Webber of Coldmoat.
-Bennis reacts angrily, cutting the cheek of one of the peasants.
-Upon hearing the news, Ser Eustace realizes that Lady Webber will be angered by Bennis's actions against her servants, and orders Dunk and Bennis to train levies from his three villages.
-For a peaceful solution, Eustace sends Dunk to Coldmoat, where Dunk learns that Lady Rohanne stands to lose her lands to a male cousin if she does not take a fifth husband by the second anniversary of her father's death.
+At the fort of Standfast, Dunk and Ser Eustace's other sworn sword, Ser Bennis of the Brown Shield, discover that a dam has been built across the local stream, by peasants in service to Lady Rohanne Webber of Coldmoat.
+Ser Bennis reacts angrily, cutting the cheek of one of the peasants.
+Upon hearing the news, Ser Eustace realizes that Lady Webber will be angered by Ser Bennis's actions against her servants, and orders Dunk and Ser Bennis to train levies from his three villages.
+For a peaceful solution, Ser Eustace sends Dunk to Coldmoat, where Dunk learns that Lady Rohanne stands to lose her lands to a male cousin if she does not take a fifth husband by the second anniversary of her father's death.
 Her castellan, the haughty Ser Lucas Inchfield (known as the "Long Inch" for his 6-foot 7-inch height), is her most insistent suitor, but she has already refused him.
 Dunk fails to change the Lady's mind on either the dam's construction or seeking justice for her servant, and Rohanne informs him that Ser Eustace is a former traitor, who supported the usurper Daemon Blackfyre, and has therefore been stripped of most of his lands.
-When Dunk attempts to appeal to Rohanne's fond memories of Eustace's youngest son, Addam, she angrily slaps him and demands he leave; as Dunk departs, he learns that she was once in love with Addam, who died at Redgrass Field.
+When Dunk attempts to appeal to Rohanne's fond memories of Ser Eustace's youngest son, Addam, she angrily slaps him and demands he leave; as Dunk departs, he learns that she was once in love with Addam, who died at Redgrass Field.